-A fun way to experiment with communication, team collaboration, leadership and agile work, with an alphabet-based game
+Use this alphabet-based game to experiment with communication, team collaboration, leadership and agile work in a fun way

-An experiential activity based on the classic Scrabble game, that brings fun and learning together.
-Participants will have to come up with a strategy and proper approaches to form as many words related to the training’s subject as possible per round while revealing key aspects of team collaboration and change management.
+This experiential activity is a variation of the classic Scrabble game.
+It brings fun and learning together.
+Participants will have to come up with a strategy to form as many words related to the training’s subject as possible.
+The process is iterative and it reveals key aspects of team collaboration and change management.

-- Introduce the activity to the participants (rules, number of tiles, number of rounds, time per round etc) and split them into teams.
+- Introduce the activity to the participants.
+Mention to them the rules, number of tiles, number of rounds, time per round etc. Split them into teams.

 - Mention the fact that the activity is not about competing against the other teams.